CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance

-\myparagraph{Overview} We start by using a layout designer LLM to interpret the prompt and create realistic layouts that avoid rigid grid patterns (see \Cref{fig:issues}(a)) while keeping natural object placements.
-These layouts guide style-consistent image generation using cumulative attention mechanism, which helps prevent attribute leakage (see \Cref{fig:issues}(b)) and preserves object clarity, even when they overlap.
-Subsequently, a critic LLM assesses the generated output with respect to object count accuracy and overall aesthetic quality, offering structured feedback to iteratively refine both the layout and the prompt.
-This refinement loop continues until the output meets a set quality score, allowing us to generate complex images with many objects without retraining the diffusion model. \Cref{fig:pipeline} shows an overview of our method.
+\myparagraph{Overview} We introduce \model, a training-free, VLM-guided framework for high-instance image generation, producing precise object counts, coherent spatial arrangements, and distinct instance-level attributes from a textual prompt (see \Cref{fig:teaser}). \model~operates in three stages.
+First, a Design VLM interprets the prompt to produce realistic, non-grid layouts (\Cref{fig:issues}(a)) with natural object placement.
+Second, these layouts guide style-consistent image generation via a cumulative attention mechanism that mitigates attribute leakage (\Cref{fig:issues}(b)) and preserves object clarity under overlap.
+Finally, a Critic VLM assesses the output for counting accuracy and aesthetic quality, providing structured feedback to refine both the layout and prompt.